Landless Workers' Movement: Foundation

 The smashing of the peasant leagues following the 1964 coup opened the way for commercialized agriculture and concentration of land ownership throughout the period of the military dictatorship, and an absolute decline in the rural population during the 1970s.
-In the mid-1980s, out of 370 million hectares of farm land total, 285 million hectares (77%) were held by latifundia.
-The re-democratization process in the 1980s, however, allowed grassroots movements to pursue their own interests rather than those of the state and the ruling classes.
+In the mid-1980s, out of 370 million hectares of total farm land, 285 million hectares (77%) were held by latifundia.
+The re-democratization process in the 1980s, however, allowed grassroots movements to pursue their own interests, rather than those of the state and the ruling classes.
 The emergence of the MST fits into this framework.

 Between late 1980 and early 1981, over 6,000 landless families established an encampment on land located between three unproductive estates in Brazil's southernmost state of Rio Grande do Sul.
 These families included 600 households expropriated and dislocated in 1974 from nearby Passo Real to make way for construction of a hydroelectric dam.
-This first group was later joined by an additional 300 (or, according to other sources, over 1,000) households evicted by FUNAI from the Kaingang Indian reservation in Nonoai, where they had been renting plots since 1968.
 Local mobilization of the Passo Real and Nonoai people had already achieved some land distribution on non-Indian land, followed by demobilization.
 Those who had not received land under these claims, joined by others, and led by leaders from the existing regional movement, MASTER (Rio Grande do Sul landless farmers' movement), made up the 1980/1981 encampment.
 The location became known as the Encruzilhada Natalino.
 With the support of civil society, including the progressive branch of the Catholic Church, the families resisted a blockade imposed by military force.
 Enforcement of the blockade was entrusted by the government to Army colonel Sebastião Curió, already notorious for his past counter-insurgency efforts against the Araguaia guerrillas.